TeMFpy: a Python library for converting fermionic mean-field states into tensor networks: Infinite MPS for gapped systems

 \subsection{Implementation for mean-field states}

-For Slater determinants and Pfaffian states, however, it is not necessary to construct the Schmidt states surrounding the iMPS unit cell as MPS, as their overlaps~\eqref{eq: gauge fixing matrices iMPS} can efficiently be computed the same way as MPS tensor entries, cf.~\cref{sec: slater fast overlap,sec: pfaffian fast overlap}: Such overlaps can also be computed using the classes \code{slater.MPSTensorData} and \code{pfaffian.MPSTensorData}.
+For Slater determinants and Pfaffian states, however, it is not necessary to construct the Schmidt states surrounding the iMPS unit cell as MPS, as their overlaps~\eqref{eq: gauge fixing matrices iMPS} can efficiently be computed the same way as MPS tensor entries, cf.~\cref{sec: slater fast overlap,sec: pfaffian fast overlap}.
+The classes \code{slater.MPSTensorData} and \code{pfaffian.MPSTensorData} are able to compute such overlaps too.

 \code{slater.C_to_iMPS()} and \code{pfaffian.C_to_iMPS()} thus compute the MPS tensors of the longer chain for a single unit cell of the iMPS \textit{only}, as well as the left and right Schmidt vectors for the reference entanglement cut $n$ of the shorter chain.
 The unitary rotation $C$ on the left end of the iMPS unit cell is applied the same way as explained above and in \Cref{app: imps} for a generic MPS.
 By contrast, as we compute right canonical iMPS tensors, the unitary rotation at the right end can be combined into the construction of the last tensor by using the Schmidt vectors of the shorter chain~\cite{Petrica2021MF_MPS}: